 The Scallops of the Pacific Northwest

-Scallops occur all along the British Columbia coast, Spiny scallops are found sub tidally from 5 to 150 meters in depth, while Pink can be found to a depth of 200 meters.
+Scallops occur all along the pacific northwest coast, Spiny scallops are found sub tidally from 5 to 150 meters in depth, while Pink can be found to a depth of 200 meters.
 Spiny scallops prefer gravel or rocky bottom.
 Pink prefer a sand or mud substrate.
 Both prefer areas with some current.
 Rock Scallops prefer a very rocky bottom.

 Both spiny and pink have distinctive fan shaped shells that are ivory and pink in color, the rock scallop is round and almost invisible with its shell covered in various bits and pieces. they can reach up to 9 cm in size.
 Minimum size for harvest is 5.5 cm